thehapax/bitshares.foundation/worker.md

   many different people for their support out of a single purpose-specific fund.

+* [**BSIP workers**](/worker/bsip): These workers merely serve to seek approval for so called BitShares Improvement Proposals (BSIPS) which is required in order to introduce new features to the BitShares main network through protocol upgrades.

 ### Escrow Worker Model

 The purpose of escrow workers is to ensure proper payment for the work